 The Census Bureau Information technology systems also follow the National Institute of Standards and Technology (NIST) standards including special publications 800-53, 800-63, 800-37 etc. Any system within the Census Bureau that contains, transmits, or processes PII has a current (ATO) and goes through continuous monitoring on a yearly basis to ensure controls are implemented and operating as intended.
-The census Bureau also deploys a Data Loss Prevention (DLP) solution.
+The Census Bureau also deploys a Data Loss Prevention solution and a security operations center to monitor all Census IT system on a 24/7/365 basis.